EdRey24/JDT-fall-2025-Saul-Goodman-Website/README.md

 The charset `<meta>` tag specifies the character encoding for the document.
 UTF-8 includes most characters from all human languages.

-The viewport `<meta>` tag controls how the page is displayed on mobile devices. width=device-width sets the page width to match the device's screen width. initial-scale=1.0 sets the initial zoom level to 100%.
+The viewport `<meta>` tag controls how the page is displayed on devices. width=device-width sets the page width to match the device's screen width. initial-scale=1.0 sets the initial zoom level to 100%.

 The `<title>` tag sets the text that appears in the browser tab.
 This is also used as the page title when bookmarking the site.